garrylachman/react-search-indexer/README.md

 React state indexer for better search

 This library is just pretent to be a alegent way to solve simple problem in a long way :)
+I can think about many ways to resolve this case, most of them better than this over-kill solution - but still - i love all my children equally :) LOL

 ### The Issue we try to solve
 #### The Problem